 Efforts from Albany business and government leaders in 2006 involved lobbying GDOT for an extension of Interstate 185 south from Fort Benning to Monticello, Florida by way of Albany.
 Benefits cited included the generation of jobs and economic growth for southwest Georgia in addition to traffic relief on Interstate 75.
 The suggested corridor utilized SR 520 (Corridor Z) south from Columbus to Albany, and U.S. 19 from there to Camilla, Pelham, Thomasville and Interstate 10, south of Monticello.4,5

-Designated by AASHTO on June 23, 1969, Interstate 185 was constructed between September 1964 and February 1981.6,7 The route was formally extended southward from SR 22 to U.S. 27 by AASHTO on December 7, 1984 over what was previously signed as just State Route 411.
+Designated by the American Association of State Highway Officials (AASHO) on June 23, 1969, Interstate 185 was constructed between September 1964 and February 1981.6,7 The route was formally extended southward from SR 22 to U.S. 27 by the American Association of State Highway and Transportation Officials (AASHTO) on December 7, 1984 over what was previously signed as just State Route 411.

-$60-million in construction upgraded a 2.3-mile stretch of Interstate 185 north from U.S. 27-280/SR 520 (Victory Drive) to St. Marys Road (Exit 3).
-The six lane expansion project ran from 2007 to July 2011.8 Freeway widening was underway in conjunction with a $17.6-million contract to replace the loop ramp from Victory Drive east to I-185 north with a two-lane directional ramp.9
+$60 million in construction upgraded a 2.3 mile long stretch of Interstate 185 north from U.S. 27-280/SR 520 (Victory Drive) to St. Marys Road (Exit 3).
+The six lane expansion project ran from 2007 to July 2011.8 Freeway widening was underway in conjunction with a $17.6 million contract to replace the loop ramp from Victory Drive east to I-185 north with a two lane directional ramp.9